TerjeBruoygard/TerjeModsScripting/Wiki/en/Conditions/README.md

 > requiredLevel: (required) skill level must be equal to or higher than this value.

-> hideOwnerWhenFalse: (optional, default "0") when this attribute is set to "1", the item will be hidden for players who do not equal this condition.
+> **hideOwnerWhenFalse**: (optional, default "0") when this attribute is set to "1", the conditioned item will be hidden for players who do not equal this condition.
+Used for s and respawn points.

+> **displayText**: (optional) Replaces the default condition text with the one you have defined here (for both success and failed).

+> **successText**: (optional) Replaces the default condition text with the one you have defined here when condition is success..

+> **failText**: (optional) Replaces the default condition text with the one you have defined here when condition is failed.

 ```xml
 <SkillLevel skillId="hunt" requiredLevel="25" />